nehraa/Omnyxnet/README.md

 **Status:** Active Development
 **Last Updated:** 2025-11-22

 > ⚠️ **Development Status:** This project is in active development (alpha stage).
-Core features work for local testing, but it's not yet ready for production deployment.
+Core features work for local testing, and **cross-device P2P communication has been successfully tested**.
+Not yet ready for production deployment.
 See [VERSION.md](VERSION.md) for detailed status information.

 ## 🏗️ Project Structure